Eviction moratorium extends again, landlord concerned for back-rent piling

 Meeks says the intent of the bill is to offer help for both landlords and tenants – and this is just the first of many steps.
 For now, he’s working to bring more resources and funding for both ends.

+Meeks says right now there is no measure in the federal stimulus package offering aid to landlords.

-The moratorium does not terminate evictions – they can still happen if a tenant doesn’t submit a hardship declaration, or is creating a safety or health hazard to those living around them.
+The moratorium does not terminate evictions entirely.
+They can still happen if a tenant doesn’t submit a hardship declaration, or is creating a safety or health hazard to those living around them.

 “We have a commitment not to see families thrown out in the streets,” said Meeks.
 “Yes we realize in protecting against foreclosures it could mean pushing payments due in this crisis back beyond, it may extend the length of time landlords have to pay on a mortgage … Our key goal in passing this legislation was protecting New Yorkers in this moment, keeping them in household, and for landlords still be able to keep property without it being snatched away from them by banks.”